-An informal association of ~100 invited Members, independent leading personalities from politics, business and science interested in contributing in a systemic, interdisciplinary, and holistic manner to a better world because they share a common concern for the future of humanity and the planet.
-Consists of >30 national and regional associations, the International Centre in Winterthur, a European Support Centre in Vienna, and the Club of Rome Foundation (funding).
+An informal association of ~100 invited Members, independent leading personalities from politics, business, and science.
+They are interested in contributing in a systemic, interdisciplinary, and holistic manner to a better world because they share a common concern for the future of humanity and the planet.
+It consists of >30 national and regional associations, the International Centre in Winterthur, a European Support Centre in Vienna, and the Club of Rome Foundation (funding).